-Applicants are evaluated on their own academic merits and ability to complete our programs successfully.
-Once all the necessary documentation is received, your application materials are reviewed and a decision is made.
+Applicants are evaluated on their own academic merits, human service/volunteer experience, and ability to complete our programs successfully.
+Once all the necessary documentation is received, your application materials are reviewed by the MMHC Program Admissions Committee and after the admissions interview, a decision is made.
 You will be notified of the decision in writing.

-To be admitted to the program, the following are required:
+To be considered for admission to the program, the following are required:

 - Completed Application Dated & Signed.
 The application is a generic one for many of the graduate programs at IU Southeast so some information may not apply to you.
 For example, you do not need to submit a resume and are not expected to have a teaching license.

 - $40 Application Fee